jeremy-share/websocket-provisioner/README.md

 # Websocket-provisioner
-Provisioning devices using a Websocket.
-The aim of this project is to be able to flash ESPs and provision servers then set what they will be running later.

-i.e. `BaseFirmware` / `ISO with simple Websocket` and then over Websocket set details and project etc
+Provisioning hosts using a Websocket.
+The idea is to have a simple script like application that can later tell the device its specific setup instructions.

+## Usage
-## Running
+### Running

 * `make demo-start`

-## Stopping
+### Stopping

 * `make demo-stop`

+## Future ideas
+* Adding the client to an ISO and then over Websocket set details and project etc.
+* Add ESP32/8266 support.